bloxstreet/support/guides/training-guide.md

 **Host:** *Thank you for paying attention during the presentation.
 You will now receive further instructions about this training.*

-**TRAINERS WILL CONTINUE SITTING AT A TABLE OR STANDING NEAR ONE AFTER THE PRESENTATION HAS ENDED.**
+**LRs WILL CONTINUE STANDING ON THE RED LINES AFTER THE PRESENTATION HAS ENDED.**

-**Co-Host:** *LRs, please stand and form a line facing me.
-Your order in the line does not matter.
-You will be teleported when a trainer is available.*
+**Co-Host:** *LRs, please remain on the red lines.
+You will be teleported to a trainer when one is available.*

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
 Trainers, please be patient until your LRs are teleported to you.*

 **At this point, the Host will teleport LRs to trainers.
 Try to keep an eye on where the LRs are to ensure you don’t teleport someone currently being trained.**

-**Anybody who decides to idle during training should be kicked._**
+**Anybody who decides to idle during training should be kicked.**

-**_The LRs are to start at the CAFE section of the training room, then groups may move onto the registers._**

 ## Trainer Scripts
 {: .text-red-300 }